Nakajima G8N Renzan

 The Nakajima G8N Renzan (連山, Mountain Range) was a four-engined, long-range bomber designed for use by the Imperial Japanese Navy.
-The Navy full designation was "Type 18 land-based attack aircraft" (十八試陸上攻撃機), the Allied code name was "Rita".
+The Navy full designation was "Type 18 land-based attack aircraft" (十八試陸上攻撃機), while its Allied reporting name was "Rita".

 Design and development

 In February 1943, the Imperial Navy staff asked Nakajima Aircraft Company to design a four-engined bomber, capable of meeting an earlier specification set for a long-range, land-based attack plane.
 The final specification, issued on 14 September 1943, called for a plane with a maximum speed of 320 kn able to carry a 4000 kg bomb-load 2000 nmi or a reduced bomb-load 4000 nmi.

 Nakajima's design featured a mid-mounted wing of small area and high aspect ratio, a tricycle landing gear, and a large single-fin rudder.
 Power came from four 2,000 hp Nakajima NK9K-L "Homare" 24 radial engines with Hitachi 92 turbosuperchargers driving four-bladed propellers.
 The engines were cooled by counter-rotating fans positioned just inside the engine cowlings.
 Defensive armament included power-operated nose, dorsal, ventral, and tail turrets, along with two free-swiveling machine guns at the beam positions.